cronvel/spellcast-ext-web-client/README.md

-# Spellcast's Caster Extension
+# Spellcast's Web Client Extension

-It's like “make”, but with a touch of wizardry!

 This is an extension for [Spellcast!](https://www.npmjs.com/package/spellcast).

-It uses the powerful Spellcast Scripting language to create powerful *Spellbook* used as a task runner (project builder, etc).

-The documentation will be written soon.
+It contains a Web client that interact with a Spellcast server using a Websocket.